Despite the increasing in using mobile devices for work, many of us still need a traditional office desktop PC for working on.

-It remains the most cost-effective computing device as it is easily maintained and is far more versatile than its portable cousins.
+This is because they remain the most cost-effective computing device, and they are also easily maintained and upgraded, while being more versatile than their portable cousins.

 Despite the drop in laptop prices and increase in mobile processor power, there are still distinct advantages to running desktop systems in an office environment, which is why the desktop remains the most popular form-factor for computer systems.

-Speaking of form factors, the desktop PC has evolved significantly over the past three years beyond the monoliths that mid or mini-towers are.
+Speaking of form factors, the desktop PC has evolved significantly over the past three years beyond the beige monoliths that mid or mini-towers used to be.

 The range of available desktop systems is as wide and varied as business needs themselves, ranging from a few off-the-shelf units for an SMB to the deployment of thousands of basic desktop PCs and everything in between.